artsy/hokusai/docs/Review_Apps.md

     hokusai review_app refresh <name>
     ```

-10) If you need to redeploy your app, (e.g. after pushing a new build for <name>)
+10) If you need to view logs for your app, (e.g. after a refresh or deploy)

     ```shell
-    hokusai review_app deploy <name> <name>
-    ```

-11) If you need to view logs for your app, (e.g. after a refresh or deploy)

-    ```shell
     hokusai review_app logs <name>
     ```

-12) If you need to get a shell in your app, (e.g. to launch a Rails console)
+11) If you need to get a shell in your app, (e.g. to launch a Rails console)

     ```shell
     hokusai review_app run <name> <command> --tty
     ```

-13) Update review app:
+12) If you want to push subsequent changes to the review app,

+    you can push a new build to the same tag with the `--overwrite` flag:
+    ```shell
+    hokusai registry push --overwrite --skip-latest --force --tag <name>
+    ```

+    and you need to redeploy your app:
+    ```shell
+    hokusai review_app deploy <name> <name>
+    ```

-    If you have made changes to your review app's yaml file, you need to update deployment for that do:
+13) If you have made changes to your review app's yaml file, you need to update deployment:

     ```shell
     hokusai review_app update <name>
     ```